feelpp/feelpp-book/QuickReference/Spaces/functionspace.md

 Function spaces support is provided by the `FunctionSpace` class

+The `FunctionSpace`  class

+ -  constructs the table of degrees of freedom which maps local (elementwise) degrees of freedom to the global ones with respect to the geometrical entities,
+ -  embeds the definition of the elements of the function space allowing for a tight coupling between the elements and their function spaces,
+ -  stores an interpolation data structure (\eg region tree) for rapid localisation of point sets (determining in which element they reside).

 ```cpp
  // space of continuous piecewise
  // $$\P_3$$ functions defined on a mesh